Why we are here ???

 Radiation

-Ultra violet, welding arc flashes, micro waves and lasers can cause burns, cancer or
+Ultra violet, welding arc flashes, micro waves and lasers can cause

 blindness